VivusHub/VHMessengerKit/README.md

 ## Installation

-MessengerKit requires Swift 4.2 and iOS 11.0 or later.
+VHMessengerKit requires Swift 4.2 and iOS 11.0 or later.

 ### Manual